fcitx5-android/fcitx5-android/README.md

 ### Dependencies

-- Android SDK Platform & Build-Tools 30
+- Android SDK Platform & Build-Tools 30 or newer version
-- Android NDK (Side by side) 23 & cmake 3.18.1, they can be installed using SDK Manager in Android Studio or `sdkmanager` command line. **Note:** you may need to install Android Studio Beta for Android NDK 23, or use `sdkmanager` from Android SDK Command-line Tools.
-NDK 21 & 22 are confirmed not working with this project.
+- Android NDK (Side by side) 23 & cmake 3.18.1, they can be installed using SDK Manager in Android Studio or `sdkmanager` command line. **Note:** NDK 21 & 22 are confirmed not working with this project.
 - [KDE/extra-cmake-modules](https://github.com/KDE/extra-cmake-modules)

 ### How to set up development environment